All Smiles Dental Centers

-All Smiles Dental Professionals, P.C., doing business as All Smiles Dental Centers, was a chain of dental clinics in Texas, United States, with its headquarters in Farmers Branch, Texas in the Dallas-Fort Worth area, near the City of Dallas.
-The chain operates dental clinics in the Dallas-Fort Worth area and in Greater Houston.
-The company All Smiles Dental Center, Inc. (ADSC) is the management service organization providing business support services to All Smiles Dental Professionals, P.C.
-The patients mostly consist of children in low-income Hispanic communities.
+All Smiles Dental Centers (ADSC) was an American chain of dental clinics, with its headquarters in Farmers Branch, Texas in the Dallas-Fort Worth area, The chain operates dental clinics in the Dallas-Fort Worth area and in Greater Houston.
+The company was the management service organization providing business support services to All Smiles Dental Professionals, P.C.
+The patients mostly consisted of children in low-income Hispanic communities.

-As of May 2012, Valor Equity owned 72% of the company while founder Dr. Richard Malouf owned 28%.
-As of July 2012 the company was one of the largest providers of dental services in the Dallas-Fort Worth area and has about 60,000 Medicaid patients.
-As of September 2012 the company has about 20 clinics in the State of Texas.
-In August 2013 South Texas Dental bought the company.
+As of May 2012, Valor Equity Partners owned 72% of the company, while founder Dr. Richard Malouf owned 28%.
+As of July 2012, the company was one of the largest providers of dental services in the Dallas-Fort Worth area and has about 60,000 Medicaid patients.
+As of September 2012, the company has about 20 clinics in the State of Texas.
+In August 2013, South Texas Dental bought the company.

 History

 Dr. Richard Malouf, a Lebanese American, established the chain.
 It was founded in 2002.

 On March 22, 2008 an All Smiles dental clinic opened in a remodeled Carnival Food Stores store in eastern Plano, Texas in the DFW area.
 It was the first of several planned in-store dental clinics.